Holding Hands For Support

 "Whilst today's announcement is welcome with the government now committing to a redress scheme, how successful it will be, will be wholly dependent on the detail of the scheme including the scheme being properly resourced."

-Our Abuse Team at Simpson Millar have already given input into the proposed redress scheme in February of 2023, when attending a consultation meeting with the Home Office.
+Our team of Abuse Solicitors have already given input into the proposed redress scheme in February of 2023, when attending a consultation meeting with the Home Office.

 We have worked on a range of redress schemes in the past, including schemes set up by London Borough of Lambeth Council, Manchester City Football Club, the Church of England and the Irish Government.